Bachelor of Arts (Honours) in Chinese Language, Literature and Communication

 Please click "Graduate Profile and Employment Pathway" of the programme for details.

-Any enquiry relating to the BACHI programme should be directed to the Deputy Programme Leader, Dr Andy Tsui.
+Any enquiry relating to the BACHI programme should be directed to the Deputy Programme Leader, Dr. Abraham Chan.

 This programme is accredited by the Hong Kong Council for Accreditation of Academic and Vocational Qualifications.